A Fitness Tracker for Finance and Procurement

-At the beginning of the summer, we released our second annual new and improved Coupa Benchmark, a compilation of 10 key performance indicators.
+At the beginning of the summer, we released our second annual new and improved Coupa Benchmark Report, a compilation of 10 key performance indicators.
 Think of it as a fitness benchmark for finance and procurement.

 The Coupa Benchmark reports on data gathered from hundreds of millions in spend that has run through our cloud platform.
 This data is grouped by company size and represents millions of transactions by hundreds of thousands of global users and over 1 million suppliers.
 All data is aggregated and kept entirely private.

 Our cloud platform actually allows us to track and measure hundreds of KPIs that we don’t report on publicly.
 Our Customer Success team uses these internally to help our customers continually improve their performance.
 The benchmarks we've selected for the report are in areas where we’ve found that companies really don’t know how good they could be.